radyalz/TSP-Problem/README.md

 > 🙌 Contributions of all kinds are welcome — whether it's adding research, code, or just fixing typos!

-### issues
+### ⚠️ Issues

-- the english version and persion version of the power point are not made correctly (need fixing and yet we dont have english!)
-- i think the example code of python have some issue i have seen the result (beside ui and other stuff ) i think the genetic algorighm have some issue it looks like it works more like 2-opt or even nearest neighbor :smile:
+- 🇬🇧 There’s no English version of the lecture (PowerPoint file in the PowerPoint folder).
+- 🐢 No progress in MATLAB yet because I’m still getting comfortable with it. 😊
-- i also have to double check all algorighm i was in a hurry i may have done some stuff wrong
+- 🐍 I need to double-check all the Python algorithms — I was in a hurry and might have made some mistakes.
+- 📄 The explanations in the markdown need more work — it’s not the best overview I’ve done.
+The in-depth ChatGPT search seems better.
+Both PDFs cover good talking points.

 ---